 Students attending Dixie Technical College (Dixie Tech) shall conduct themselves in a manner consistent with customary standards of employment.
 Faculty and staff of Dixie Tech are committed to providing all students a positive learning environment where employment skills can be learned in a safe atmosphere.
 Consistent with this philosophy, is the general expectations that fellow students, faculty, and staff are to be treated in a polite, respectful manner.

-The following are considered unacceptable and are not permitted for any students attending Dixie Tech, while on College controlled property, while on an externship assignment, or while representing the College in the community, or may also apply to off-campus locations when the Student Services Officer determines the off-campus conduct affects a substantial Dixie Tech interest.
+The following apply to any students attending Dixie Tech, while on College controlled property, while on an externship assignment, while representing the College in the community, or may also apply to off-campus locations when the Student Services Officer determines the off-campus conduct affects a substantial Dixie Tech interest.
 This may include:

 Animals: Animals are not allowed in college facilities unless they are service animals.